Skip to content

 Interceptors capture traffic by monitoring the virtual interfaces of the host.

-To allow Interceptors to read from the host, both the interceptor and rpcapd containers need to run in privileged mode.
-Hence, they are assigned the following securityContext:
+To allow Interceptors to read from the host, the interceptor container needs to run in privileged mode.
+Hence, it is assigned the following securityContext:

 securityContext: